 Competitive intelligence is no longer a young discipline.
-On turning 18 (counting from the establishment of Motorola’s BI unit by Jan Herring) or 15 (counting from the founding year of SCIP), the competitive intelligence field is well past childhood.
-So why is it still in an identity crisis?
-Why do some academics and consultants, members of SCIP’s board, and distinguished Fellow-award winners continue the debate of what makes a CI professional?
-In other words, are we a true profession or are we still mere fledglings?
+Counting from the 1985 establishment of Motorola’s BI unit by Jan Herring, one of our co-founders, the competitive intelligence field is well past adolescence.
+So why does is remain in an identity crisis?
+Why do some academics and consultants continue to debate what makes a CI professional?
+In other words, are we true professionals or are we still mere fledglings?
 And can anyone declare: I am a CI professional, or I am a CI consultant?

-We, at the Fuld-Gilad-Herring Academy of Competitive Intelligence have faced these questions head on when we decided in 1999 to design a rigorous competitive intelligence certification process.
+We at the Fuld-Gilad-Herring Academy of Competitive Intelligence faced these questions head on when we decided in 1999 to design a rigorous competitive intelligence certification process.

 We believe that competitive intelligence certification raises the standards in the field, so we have taken the initiative on two fronts.
 First, we decided to offer competitive intelligence certification.
-Then, we decide to certify the certifier, i.e., seek professional accreditation for our competitive intelligence certification curriculum.
+Second, we decided to certify the certifier, i.e., seek professional accreditation for our competitive intelligence certification curriculum.